wpniederer/DropboxClone/README.md

 ## How to use
 1. Import the project using Maven
-2. Pass in directory file
+2. Edit syncDir var in StorageDrive
+3. Edit bucket var in S3Operations
 3. Add files to to that directory

 ## Limitations